Angel (Thomas Halloway): Fictional character biography

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, the Angel "fights everything from gangsters to Brains in a Jar to crazed pygmies, including Armless Tiger Man, Count Lust, the Epicure of Crime, the Gargoyle, the Wolfman, and Dr. Hyde, who steals the eyes from victims and ransoms them back for $100,000."

 Halloway remained active as an older character in 1990s comics, and was revealed as the primary force behind the murderous vigilante group Scourges of the Underworld, which assassinated a large number of lesser supervillains and archcriminals.
-Confronted by U.S. Agent, Angel was wounded during the battle and arrested for his part in the murders of the Scourge of the Underworld.
-However, due to lack of concrete evidence on U.S. Agent's part, Angel was let go and resumed his normal life.
+Confronted by U.S. Agent, Angel was wounded during the battle and arrested, but subsequently released due to a lack of evidence.

 Halloway's grandson, Jason Halloway, is given his grandfather's mask and weapons at the end of The Marvels Project #8 (July 2010).

 Angel (Simon Halloway)

 An elderly homeless man said to have once been the Angel appeared in Marvel Super-Heroes vol. 3 #7 (Oct.
-1991) and in The Incredible Hulk vol. 1 #432-433 (Aug.-Sept.
+1991) and in The Incredible Hulk #432-433 (Aug.-Sept.
 1995).
-This was originally intended to have been Thomas Halloway, but due to it conflicting with established continuity these appearances were retconned to have been Simon Halloway, Thomas' brother who had also assumed the identity of the Angel and substituted for his brother on numerous occasions.
-In the 1990s, Simon was living as a homeless man in and beneath Manhattan, where he was ambushed and murdered by the supervillain Zeitgeist.
-It is unknown what occurred between the brothers and why Tom's brother ended up homeless.
+This was originally intended to have been Thomas Halloway, but due to it conflicting with established continuity these appearances were retconned to have been Simon Halloway, Thomas' brother, who had assumed the identity of the Angel and substituted for his brother on numerous occasions.
+In the 1990s, Simon was living as a homeless man in Manhattan, where he was killed by the supervillain Zeitgeist.

 Powers and abilities

-Thomas Halloway had no superpowers but he was an excellent acrobat and hand-to-hand combatant, an accomplished disguise artist, occult scholar and pilot and a skilled detective.
+Thomas Halloway had no superpowers but he was an acrobat and hand-to-hand combatant, an accomplished disguise artist, occult scholar and pilot and a skilled detective.
 He also wore the Cape of Mercury, which granted him the ability to fly, and used knives and other weapons.

 Other versions

-An alternate version of the Angel appears in X-Men Noir investigating the death of Jean Grey.
-This Angel, Thomas Halloway, is depicted as private investigator and the child of the warden of a prison called the Welfare Pen.
+An alternate version of Thomas Halloway / Angel from Earth-90214 appears in X-Men Noir.
+This version is a private investigator and the child of the warden of a prison called the Welfare Pen.
 Thomas' mother died in childbirth - consequently he was brought up in the prison where his father was a warden.
-There he was instructed by a number of experts, as well as a number of the inmates, which gave him a unique insight into the underworld.
-He earned his moniker when he saved one of these inmates from the chair.
-Though he wore a costume like a superhero, he wore no mask to conceal his identity.
-The final issue reveals that the Angel identity is shared by twins: the idealistic Tom Halloway and his ruthless brother Robert Halloway.
-Robert sacrifices himself to stop Jean, revealed as having killed Anne-Marie Rankin and taken her place.
+There, he was instructed by a number of experts, as well as a number of the inmates, which gave him a unique insight into the underworld.
+He earned his moniker when he saved an inmate from execution.
+In the final issue of the series, Thomas' twin brother Robert is revealed to have also used the Angel identity and sacrifices himself to stop Jean Grey.